 [Definition: readme artifact]

 An informal documentation artifact contained in a model package description that serves as the initial general source of human readable descriptive or instructional information.
-A readme artifact or file (formerly known as a master document) may index or reference other more specific documentation or other explanatory materials within the MPD.
+A readme artifact or file (formerly known as a master document) may index or reference other more specific documentation or other explanatory materials within the IEPD.

-A readme artifact is only required for IEPDs since these MPDs are allowed the greatest design flexibility, can be developed and implemented different ways, and are not centrally managed.
-On the other hand, releases and domain updates have restrictive rules, standard documentation for using them, and central management.

 Rule 5-36.
 Readme Describes Purpose, Scope, Business Value, etc.

-[Rule 5-36] (WF-MPD) (Interpretation)
+[Rule 5-36] (IEPD) (Interpretation)

-A readme artifact SHOULD (at a minimum) describe the MPD purpose, scope, business value, exchange information, typical senders/receivers, interactions, and references to other documentation.
+A readme artifact SHOULD (at a minimum) describe the IEPD purpose, scope, business value, exchange information, typical senders/receivers, interactions, and references to other documentation.

 Rule 5-37.
 IEPD Has a ReadMe Artifact